barumau/pandunia/english/english-pandunia.md

 Thailand - Tai Desha
 thallium - tali yum
 than (as, compared to, relative to) - ka
-thank - fa shukra
+thank - fa shukur
-thanks (thank you) - shukra
+thanks (thank you) - shukur
-thanks to - shukra da
+thanks to - shukur ze
 that (conjunction) - ki
 that is (in other words, i.e., alias) - alo nam
 that over there - go